zzhangjii/learning-library/ApplicationIntegration-labguide.md

 17. Click Save to safely store away your new process.

-## Implement the Approve Request Activity:
+## Implement the Approve Request Activity

 18. Let’s work on the Approve Request human activity so the regional manager can evaluate an order request.
 They each order request, they